jrnold/acw_battle_data/rawdata/nps_combined/notes.md

 Confederate Forces

-- Army of East Kentucky, Dept of SW Virginia (Humphrey Marshall)
+- Army of East Kentucky, Dept of SW Virginia (Humphrey Marshall) 'CVA0029RI' Same as in KY005 (Middle Creek)

 Militia of Wise, Scott, and Lee counties.
 Small force of about 1500 troops.